Choi-Wonkyo/UNDP-Data-Dive-Hackathon/README.md

 📅 Project Duration: Jul 2025 – Jan 2026

-🏆 **Winner — 2025 Data Dive for Development Hackathon (UNDP)**
+🏆 **Winner — 2025 Data Dive for Development Hackathon (UNDP)** 🚀 Selected as one of the top 2 teams

 # Analyzing the Past, Designing the Future: A Multi-target ODA Forecasting System